LucieFu/uselimemortar/_articles/types-of-lime.md

     image: lime-mortars-in-trad-buildings.png
 ---

-# Types of lime

 ## Two types of lime
 Lime is produced by burning limestones in a kiln to a temperature of 800°C to 1000°C, depending on the clay content of the limestones.

-Pure limestones without clay, produce non-hydraulic lime, also called air lime.
+Pure limestones without clay produce non-hydraulic lime, also called air lime.

 Clay-containing limestones produce hydraulic lime or water lime.